Looking for New Year’s resolutions to help bolster your productivity, increase cash flow, build your brand or improve business overall?

 7. Improve Your Listening Skills

 Ever heard the adage “be quick to listen, slow to speak”?
 This is a crucial skill to master in business.
 Taking this one step further is active listening.
 With this technique, you ask thoughtful questions and paraphrase the conversation to ensure you understand what’s being said.
-Avoid interrupting and be sure to stay on topic.
-Also, consider what a speaker’s nonverbal cues, such as facial expressions and tone, are conveying.

 8. Communicate Better